Build Your Custom Elementor Widget Without Any Coding Knowledge

 To build an Elementor custom widget, you’ll need the following plugins –

-Once these tools are installed and activated on your WordPress website, it’s time to start the building process.
+Once these tools are installed and activated on your WordPress website, it’s time to start creating the Elementor custom widget.

 Step #1: Turn the Widget Builder On